David Yarrow: Recent Encounters at Eleven Gallery

 This is not all Yarrow has achieved; his meticulous planning has meant he has been able to create affecting images that are almost unreal.
 The beautiful Wild looks like it belongs in fantasy literature, with an elegant horse frolicking beneath the crashing waves of a waterfall.
 One expects to see a Tolkienian character astride its back.
 This awe-inspiring photo is sublime in its scope – and how different from the minutiae of the rough and piercing-eyed warrior!
 Recent Encounters is wonderful in its diverse depiction, showing that nature can be both harsh and beautiful in its sublimity.

 David Yarrow: Recent Encounters is at Eleven Fine Art Gallery until 20th April 2013.
-For further information, visit here.
+For further information visit the gallery’s website here.